ozgurozbek/ozgurozbek.github.io/dnd/books.md

 ## Radu and Nizi

-Radu was the god of honor.
+Radu was the god of honor, heroism.
 Like all gods, he loved drama and contests.
 His special talent was that he could shape his sense of honor into looking like any thing he wanted.
 He could shape it into a little mouse or a dangerous animal or a fierce pirate.
 His favorite shape was that of a handsome young man, dripping in jewels.
 He had quite sense of humor.

 One day, when Radu was in the form of his favorite shape, a handsome young man, dripping with jewels, he was spotted by some pirates.
 They thought they had stumbled across a rich prize, someone they could sell for a lot of money as a slave.
 Laughing cruelly, they grabbed what they thought was a rich young man and carried him off to their pirate ship.
 They tied him tightly to the mast.